cici-xingyu-zheng/Dream2024/README.md

 ### 05/31/24 Extended Datasets:

-- what I imagine the format of the spreadsheet:
+What I imagine the format of the spreadsheet can be:

 ```
 # extended_training_set